Orbit Logo

 The brand became increasingly popular during World War II, especially among military personnel.
 Wrigley positioned Orbit as a cost-effective alternative to its other products sent to the front lines.
 This strategy helped the brand carve out a special place in the market, emphasized by the emblem’s green background, which highlighted its accessibility.

 The brand’s ads featured a bright yellow background and a slogan suggesting that chewing gum was ideal for wartime.
-It was marketed as providing entertainment and a distraction from military life’s difficulties while offering practical benefits.
+It was marketed as providing entertainment and a distraction from the difficulties of military life, while offering practical benefits.
 The ads had a fresh, comforting design intended to evoke feelings of home warmth even in tough times.

 The packaging design was eye-catching.
 It featured black borders that seemed to tear open, revealing the gum inside, wrapped in white and dotted with colorful bubbles.
 This design aimed to create a festive, joyful impression, emphasizing the sweet moments in life, even during the war.

 A small caption on the packaging noted that the gum was made from purified, safe, and beneficial ingredients.
-This added to the image of Orbit as an eco-friendly and healthy choice, reinforcing the brand’s commitment to quality and safety during a critical time.
+This enhanced Orbit’s image as an eco-friendly, healthy choice, reinforcing the brand’s commitment to quality and safety during a critical time.
 Although some might view these marketing claims skeptically, they effectively strengthened the brand’s positive image among consumers.

 1976 – 2005